DeviatorZ/league-account-checker/README.md

 - "Standard export type":
     - Minimal - export only username, password and region, useful for quick ban and credential checking.
     - Full - export using all available variables
+- "Delete raw data" - deletes raw export data.
+Raw data - all data of an account that's exported whenever an account is finished.
+This will delete raw data of all accounts.
+- "Export now" - exports raw data using templates.
 - "Update skin and champion information" - tries to update champion and skin information.
 Skins come out nearly every patch and it might take multiple days until data files are updatable.
 Ids unrecognized by the checker won't get exported so make sure to stay updated!